Phrenzi/slate/source/includes/_patron_app_profile.md

 }
 ```

-This endpoint authenticate by patron authenticate, and retrieve current authenticated patron profile
+This endpoint authenticate by `Patron Token`, and retrieve current authenticated patron profile

 ### HTTP Request